How does Variable Shadowing work in JavaScript?

 Unintended Changes

-If a variable in an outer scope is shadowed and modified within an inner scope, it can unintentionally change the behavior of the code.
-This can introduce bugs and make code harder to debug.
+If an outer-scope variable is shadowed and modified within an inner-scope, it unintentionally changes the code's behavior.
+This introduces bugs and makes code harder to debug.

 Unexpected Results